 Strategic in nature, the Downtown Albany BID offers special events as a platform for the public to engage with Downtown and its business in creative ways.
-Special events include Restaurant Week, Fork in the Road, Residential Open House and others.
+Special events include Restaurant Week, the Bites Camera Action movie series, Residential Open House, pet-friendly events at the Olde English Downtown Dog Park, and more.
 The BID also partners on events to support the growth of participation by the public and merchants: SUNY Farmer’s Market, PearlPalooza, The St. Patrick’s Day Parade to name a few.

 The Downtown Albany BID provides comprehensive information for those looking to invest in Downtown.
 Learn more about the benefits of commercial, retail and residential investment in downtown Albany and connect the dots to information on Downtown’s unique attributes, accessibility, quality of life, financing options, market data and more.
 Even better, contact usto discuss your next project.
 We’ll even set up a tour of Downtown and introduce you to other successful businesses in the area.